 - Have your child help you cover your work surface with newspaper.

 - Invite her to form a volcano shape out of the modeling clay.
-It should be about 6" high.
+It should be about 6 inches high.

 - If you have red modeling clay or paint available, use it for the volcano's top.
 Ask her to attach a bit to the tip of the volcano to enhance its appearance.

-- Invite her to poke an opening in the volcano, about 4” deep and 2” wide.
+- Invite her to poke an opening in the volcano that's about 4 inches deep and 2 inches wide.

 - Next, ask her to add 3 drops of liquid soap.